 Suppose you are visiting the city in early July or mid-August.
 In that case, you can attend the Palio (July 2nd and August 16th), the traditional medieval horse race held around the edges of Piazza del Campo.
 The Palio is undoubtedly one of Italy’s most famous historical events.

 Italy’s most famous horse race occurs twice yearly in Piazza del Campo, Siena’s main medieval square.
-It has for centuries been a competition among the city’s districts, called contrade.
+For centuries, competition among the city’s districts, called contrade, has existed.
 This historical tradition dates to 1633, but Siena relives the event with the zeal of its past every year.

 ©I, Sailko/Wikipedia